Handwriting

 Our Handwriting aim is for children to develop legible, fluent, efficient handwriting.

 Handwriting is a complex activity requiring the use of many different processes at once.
 Some children quickly learn to write, but other children may struggle to make writing an automatic process.
-Developing automaticity in recording means that they concentrate more on what to write, and focus much less on how to write.
+Developing automaticity in recording means that they concentrate more on what to write and focus much less on how to write.

 ‘It is important to promote the basic skills of writing—skills that need to become increasingly automatic so that pupils can concentrate on writing composition.’
 (Education Endowment Foundation Research).